 When cooled, Lanolin attains a cream-like texture and consistency that can be used for applying on leather work boots.
 The soft and creamy textured Lanolin material is applied on the boot and spread with a cloth to make the leather waterproof.

-Since this is a natural oil-derived cream, it is not recommended for man-made leather-like suede leather materials.
+Since this is a natural oil derived cream, it is not recommended for man-made leather-like suede leather materials.
 This may be used for application each time you plan to tread with your leather boots on a wet surface.

 The same goes for pastes that are available in various brands and hold a cream-like consistency that is easy to spread and apply on the leather boot surface.
 Make sure that your leather boots are clean & dry and rub it across all the zones of the boot that need thorough waterproofing.
 You can use a cloth to apply and spread the paste across the shoe.

 Using wax has been another traditional method for waterproofing shoes.
-One of the most popular types of wax that comes into use is natural beeswax which can be found in retail and grocery shops.
+One of the most popular types of wax that comes into use is natural beeswax that can be found in retail and grocery shops.

 You can start this waterproofing process by warming the wax and the leather boots first to make it easily applicable and pliable across the surface of the shoe for better deposition.
 Make sure to rub the wax across each corner and use your fingers to rub across the small crevices and cracks of the leather shoe to prevent water from entering and getting deposited there.